-Air Atlanta chooses SkyBreathe® to optimize operational efficiency and monitor aircraft performance to cut harmful emissions.
+Air Atlanta chooses SkyBreathe® to improve efficiency and performance

 The AI-driven solution developed by the French cleantech company OpenAirlines will help the airline to further reduce its carbon footprint by identifying and implementing fuel-saving measures across its operations, including aircraft performance monitoring, thanks to the latest integrated product of the platform: SkyBreathe® APM.